 Sharyland Utilities believes energy infrastructure is critical to ensuring the continued economic development and prosperity that Texas currently enjoys.
-We also believe that more creative thinking will be required to meet Texas' electric needs in the 21st century.
+We also believe that creativity and innovation will be required to meet Texas' electric needs in the 21st century.
 Sharyland will continue to be on the cutting edge of efficiently moving transmission projects from the conceptual phase to operational assets that provide necessary infrastructure for our thriving Texas economy.

-Sharyland Utilities and Electric Transmission Texas (ETT) jointly developed a 345 kV transmission line in the Lower Rio Grande Valley of Texas as part of a larger effort known as the Cross Valley Project, which is needed in order to ensure reliable electric service for the Lower Rio Grande Valley, while also addressing continued growth in electrical load in the Brownsville area.
+Sharyland Utilities and Electric Transmission Texas (ETT) jointly developed a 345 kV transmission line in the Lower Rio Grande Valley of Texas as part of a larger effort known as the Cross Valley Project, which was needed in order to ensure reliable electric service for the Lower Rio Grande Valley, while also addressing continued growth in electrical load in the Brownsville area.
 The new transmission line crossed the southern portions of both Hidalgo and Cameron counties and was placed into service in June 2016.

 As of today, power generators and commercial customers on both sides of the border are already using the DC Tie for this purpose.
 To learn more about possible opportunities to utilize the Sharyland DC Tie for power transactions across the Texas/Mexico border, please contact us at (866) 354-3335.
 All power transactions across the DC Tie are scheduled through ERCOT.
 Please see the ERCOT related links below for more information on registering as a qualified scheduling entity in ERCOT and details on ERCOT DC Tie operations.